ucloud/uai-sdk/examples/tensorflow/train/im2txt/README.md

 	sudo docker pull uhub.ucloud.cn/uai_demo/im2txt-train-gpu:test

 Or you can do the following to build on your own.
-We provide the basic Dockerfile to build the docker image for training object-detection model written as:
+We provide the basic Dockerfile to build the docker image for training im2txt model written as:

     From uhub.service.ucloud.cn/uaishare/gpu_uaitrain_ubuntu-16.04_python-2.7_tensorflow-1.7.0:v1.0